Lynne Brown: Political career

 Brown was chairperson of the Mitchell's Plain Youth Congress in 1979 and a member of the United Women's Organisation from 1979 to 1985.
 She was a member of the United Women's Congress from 1985 to 1990, serving first as Education Officer and then as Provincial Secretary.

 She was involved in the United Democratic Front from its formation in 1983 until its disbandment in 1991, serving as a member of its Finance Committee.

 Brown joined the ANC in 1987 and was elected to the Provincial Executive Committee and Provincial Working Committee in 1999.
 She has served as Western Cape Provincial Secretary of the ANC Women's League since 1990.

 Her involvement in education continued after her teaching years.
 She was a board member of the National Literacy Project and is currently a board member of the Extramural Education Project.
 She initiated and was director of the Women's College in 1990.

 In 1994 and again in 1999 she was elected as an ANC Member of the Western Cape Provincial Legislature.
 She was chairperson of the standing committees on Community Services and on Health and Welfare, and served as an ANC Whip and Chief Whip in the legislature.
 She stood as the ANC's candidate as Mayor of Cape Town in 1999 and served as provincial Minister (MEC) for finance, economic development and tourism until her elevation to the office of Premier in 2008.

 The ANC lost control of the province in the 2009 general election with the Democratic Alliance garnering 22 of the 42 seats in the Provincial Parliament.
 The DA premier candidate Helen Zille replaced Brown on 6 May 2009.
-She served as Leader of the ANC Opposition from 2009 until May 2014, when she was appointed by former President Jacob Zuma to his cabinet as Minister of Public Enterprises.
+She served as Leader of the Official Opposition from 2009 until May 2014, when she was appointed by former President Jacob Zuma to his cabinet as Minister of Public Enterprises.

-Lynne Brown's political legacy hangs in the balance following the Eskom enquiry.
+Lynne Brown's political legacy hung in the balance following the Eskom enquiry.
 She initially claimed the Eskom inquiry amounted to a kangaroo court after she was called a liar by Eskom board spokesman Khulani Qoma over her role in the state capture of the power utility.
 She denied having read the Gupta emails despite receiving them from Natasha Mazzone, and denied that President Zuma had called her after meeting Zola Tsotsi (Eskom Chairman at the time), a meeting that led to the suspension of senior executives Tshediso Matona, Dan Marokane, Tsholofelo Molefe and Matshela Koko.
 She denied knowing Tony Gupta and Salim Essa after Tsotsi stated under oath that Brown had invited him to her house and "Tony Gupta and Salim Essa were present."

 In February 2018 she was removed from the Cabinet of President Cyril Ramaphosa, being succeeded by Pravin Gordhan and subsequently resigning as an ANC member of parliament.